Commercial Property Insurance Guide

 Reminder: Consider your financial capacity when choosing the right type and amount of deductible.
 Opting for higher deductibles may be tempting due to its lowered premium rates.
 But it can cause financial problems when catastrophic claims hit you and you don’t have enough emergency funds.
 Choose a deductible that you can afford to pay in case of a claim.

 Value of Business Assets

 Business owners purchase commercial property insurance to help them replace their business assets in case of property loss or damage.
-The more business assets you own, the higher your insurance premium.
-The policy limit of your commercial property policy will depend on the amount needed to replace your business properties.
+In addition, the more business assets you own, the higher your insurance premium.
+Furthermore, the policy limit of your commercial property policy will depend on the amount needed to replace your business properties.

 Location of Business

 The location of your business is also important as it increases the number of risks present in your business.
-Businesses located in areas prone to natural disasters have higher-risk levels.
+What’s more, businesses located in areas prone to natural disasters have higher risk levels.
 Businesses located near the local police departments and fire stations have lower risks for theft and fire.

 The commercial building you are conducting your business is also an important factor in the estimation of insurance premiums.
 Insurance companies take into consideration the following features of your building: